Fermentista Andrea says: "Fermentation is life"

 3 g salt

-1.5 l glass (Weck, Rex or with swing top)
+1.5 l jar (Weck, Rex or with swing top)

-Leaves for covering vines, raspberries or blackberries
+Leaves for covering from grape, raspberry, or blackberry bushes

-Stones for weighting (boiled and cooled)
+Stones for weighing down (boiled and cooled)

 1. Blend the garlic.